 At the same time, additional supplies of crude may not materialize quickly as OPEC+ struggles to meet the current quotas, while Russia will run into serious logistical problems with its East Siberian production, which requires very advanced technical expertise that only US oil services companies can provide, and their presence is no longer there.

-Crude therefore may settle into the $90-$70 zone and will become a range bound market for now.
+Crude therefore may settle into the $90-$70 zone and will become a range-bound market for now.

 Could gold actually be a buy?
 We’ve been negative about the yellow metal much of this year, as it has easily ground lower despite the “Greatest inflation ever!” shouts from the perpetually dour gold bugs.
-But recent price action suggest that the “precious” metal may be in the process of forming a long-term bottom.
+But recent price action suggests that the “precious” metal may be in the process of forming a long-term bottom.